rozek/localforage-esm/README.md

 </script>
 ```

-Or, if you don't like Import Maps
+Or, if you don't like import maps

 ```
 <script type="module">